-Dr Pulat Shozimov currently serves as both Acting Head and Faculty Development Programme Manager of UCA’s Aga Khan Humanities Project (AKHP).
-As Acting Head, Dr. Shozimov oversees AKHP activities, including curriculum development, Humanities in English classes, faculty development activities, and AKHP’s Resource Centre and public lecture series.
+Dr Pulat Shozimov was formerly serving as both Acting Head and Faculty Development Programme Manager of UCA’s Aga Khan Humanities Project (AKHP).
+As Acting Head, Dr. Shozimov was overseeing AKHP activities, including curriculum development, Humanities in English classes, faculty development activities, and AKHP’s Resource Centre and public lecture series.

 As Faculty Development Programme Manager, Dr. Shozimov oversees a rigorous training programme in interactive curricula and pedagogy among a network of institutions of higher learning in Tajikistan, Kyrgyz Republic, and Kazakhstan.